 Representative Results:

 An example of the results of recrystallization is shown in Figure 2.
-The tan impurities present in the crude compound have been removed, and the pure product is left as an off-white solid.
+The yellow impurities present in the crude compound have been removed, and the pure product is left as an off-white solid.
 The purity of the recrystallized compound can now be verified by nuclear magnetic resonance (NMR) spectroscopy or, if it is a compound with a published melting point, by how similar its melting point is to the literature melting point.
 If necessary, multiple recrystallizations can be performed until the purity is acceptably high.

 Summary: